Skip to main content

 PhD Dissertation

-On average, students complete their PhD dissertation three years following the research exam.
+On average, students complete their PhD dissertation within three years following the research exam.
 Before the final oral examination, the student is required to give a public lecture on the dissertation topic.
 Information on due dates for degree applications and submission of dissertations may be obtained from the registrar.
 The final manuscript should conform to the requirements described in Dissertations.

 Defense Committee External Reader